 Description: Rhodiola is a perennial plant with yellow flowers.
 Rhodiola gets its name from the Greek word “rhodon” which means rose because the roots have a taste and smell similar to roses.
 Rhodiola rosea grows in the arctic regions of Siberia.
 Many other species of rhodiola grow throughout the world, but it is only Rhodiola rosea that contains a group of constituents called “rosavins” which are what give rhodiola it’s adaptogenic properties.

-History: Rhodiola has long been valued in may parts of Asia where it is taken as a general tonic and for it’s ability to increase endurance and restore sex drive.
+History: Rhodiola has long been valued in many parts of Asia where it is taken as a general tonic and for its ability to increase endurance and restore sex drive.
 Its use has been documented as far back as 77 A.D. and is reported to have been used by Vikings and Chinese Emperors.

-Aphrodisiac Properties: Siberians have always regarded rhodiola as a powerful aphrodisiac, but it is an aphrodisiac because of its ability to increase energy, endurance and stamina, rather from direct effects on the sexual organs.
+Aphrodisiac Properties: Siberians have always regarded rhodiola as a powerful herbal aphrodisiac, but it is an aphrodisiac because of its ability to increase energy, endurance, and stamina, rather than from a direct effect on the sexual organs.
 Rhodiola is shown to have a slightly stimulating effect on the body and mind, providing a pleasant boost in sexual performance.
 Rhodiola is an adaptogenic herb which helps to relieve stress and combat fatigue.
 When stress levels are high, sex drive is low.
 Rhodiola is a restorative herb that is best used in cases where sexual function or desire is lost due to stress, exhaustion, or illness.
-In such cases it can help a person recover their sexual function, boost their desire, and enhance the overall sexual experience.
-Rhodiola is also show to increase fertility.
+In such cases, it can help a person recover their sexual function, boost their desire, and enhance the overall sexual experience.
+Rhodiola is also shown to increase fertility.

 Other Uses: Rhodiola is a powerful adaptogen and is often taken as a tonic to promote the overall health and well-being of the body and mind.
-It reduces stress and can help restore ones nervous system after periods of exhaustion and can also help in regaining strength after illness.
+It reduces stress and can help restore one’s nervous system after periods of exhaustion, and can also assist in regaining strength after illness.
 Rhodiola reduces fatigue and has anti-depressant properties.
 Rhodiola has a slightly stimulating effect and increases concentration.
 It is often used in cases where increased mental or physical performance is needed, and also used in athletics for increased energy and endurance.